ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/theBigPicture/section1Test.md

   d: basic networking between management network and workload networks is working so that you can ping between the networks
 ```

-##### This concludes the episode 1 test.
+##### This concludes the section 1 test.
 Please use the navigation bar to proceed to the next page.